 I have had a number of professors and they all work differently, which is a really good thing.
-The professors have a big international network which they use to invite artists to do workshops and when students want to go on exchange programmes in other countries.
-Each professor has a "Practice group" every second week where the students in each group meet to discuss ideas, processes, problems and challenges in their work.
-The practice groups function in different ways depending on what the professor thinks is interesting.
-Some professors also do something called a "Bootcamp" which is a small group exhibition each month with silent crits, to try out new pieces of work.
-A lot of the teaching at the FAA is also self-education, in the sense that you have to figure out what you feel is interesting to work with regarding mediums, theories, topics and crafts, which is good to learn when you finish school.
+The professors have a big international network which they use to invite artists to do workshops and when students want to go on exchange programs in other countries.
+Each professor has a "Practicegroup" every second week where the students in each group meet to discuss ideas, process, problems and challenges in their work.
+The practicegroups are functioning in different ways compared to what the professor thinks is interesting.
+Some professors also do something called "Bootcamp" which is a small group exhibition each month with silent crits, to try out new pieces of work.
+A lot of the teaching at the FAA is also self-education, in the term that you have to figure out what you feel is interesting to work with, regarding mediums, theories, topics and crafts which is good to learn when you finish school.

-What is the relationship between the academy and the other institutions in the same building?
+What is the relationship between the academy and the other institutions situated in the same building?

 The schools relationship to the other institutions in the same building is good but also a challenge.
-They help us a lot in terms of lending us space for the graduation show every year plus funding.
+They help us a lot in terms of lending us space for the graduationshow every year plus fundings.
 Its also a good thing that the students can see the different exhibitions when they want and we can get more visitors for our show because of the location.
-So in that sense we help each other.
+So in that term we help each other.
 But that also means that we are in a way a part of the same thing which I don't like.
-In a way its weird to have an art school on top of a museum - I think the school would feel more free if it moved to its own space where it could do whatever it wanted.
+In a way its weird to have an artschool on top of a museum - I think the school would feel more free if it moved to its own space where it could do what ever it wanted.

-Coming to the topic of artists books and self-publishing, which to my mind was fairly popular among the students at Funen, could you please tell us something about the background of such publications in Funen and Odense?
+Coming to the topic of artist's books and self-publishing which to my mind was fairly popular among the students at Funen.
+Could you please tell us something about the background of such publications in Funen and Odense?

 Actually I don't know how popular it is at the FAA but we are a group of about 5-6 people who are interested in the medium.
-The students of the FAA use many different media and try different media that they don't know and I think books are getting more popular, which I feel is very cool.
-The book is a great medium for showing art because it can be made pretty cheap and you can hand them out to people and to your friends.
-They don't need a specific place to be shown and they are not valuable except for the ideas they contain.
-I was on an internship at the BAS artist book archive in Istanbul in 2012 and that really inspired me a lot, reading all these books from all over the world.
+The students of the FAA use many different mediums and tries different mediums that they don't know and I think books are getting more popular which I feel is very cool.
+The book is a great medium for showing art because it can be made pretty cheap and you can hand them out to people and your friends.
+They don't need a specific place to be shown and they are not valuable except for the ideas they contain. .
+I was on internship at BAS artistbookarchive in Istanbul in 2012 and that really inspired me a lot reading all these books from all over the world.